The Subalusky Lab

 STREAMS - Synthesizing Teaching and Research using Experimental Aquatic Mesocosms

-We are building an experimental stream facility at UF that will allow us to synthesize undergraduate and graduate teaching with cutting-edge research using artificial stream mesocosms outfitted with a networked sensor array that provides real-time data on stream temperature, dissolved oxygen, conductivity, and pH.
-This facility will be used for teaching undergraduate and graduate courses in aquatic ecology, water resources management, and experimental design, and for conducting basic and applied research using controlled, replicated experiments.
-The design is based on the artificial stream array in Emma Rosi's lab at the Cary Institute of Ecosystem Studies and will be housed in a greenhouse next door to the Dept. of Biology at UF.
-We are anticipating the facility will be fully functional by Fall 2020, and we are actively seeking collaborators to conduct research in the facility.
+We have built an experimental stream facility at UF in order to synthesize undergraduate and graduate teaching with cutting-edge research.
+The facility contains 20 artificial stream mesocosms outfitted with a networked sensor array that provides real-time data on stream temperature, dissolved oxygen, conductivity, and pH.
+The facility can be used for teaching undergraduate and graduate courses in aquatic ecology, water resources management, and experimental design, and for conducting basic and applied research using controlled, replicated experiments.
+The facility is housed in a greenhouse near the Dept. of Biology at UF (map).
 Please contact us if you are interested in working here!

 Picture

-The figure to the right is a preliminary 3D sketch of our anticipated stream layout, with four motors driving five paddle wheels, for a total of 20 recirculating streams.
-We are intentionally designing the array to be modular, so that streams can be moved around if need be.
+The figure to the right is a 3D sketch of the stream layout, with four motors driving five paddle wheels, for a total of 20 recirculating streams.
+The array is designed to be modular, so that streams can be moved around as needed.

 Picture